guy2000s/Rhodum/README.md

 If i continue to get GitHub emails from you guys asking for the source, i'm going to private this repo.
 Stop creating issues asking for the source.

+edit: seems like no one listened to me so i deleted the source from my pc instead gtfo
 # Rhodum
 This repository is the official Rhodum source code and database.
 Warning that the code is very garbage.
 And it has 970 FUCKING FILES WHICH IS WHY I COULDN'T REUPLOAD ALL OF THEM!